 3. Ossip Bernstein, a famous chess grandmaster, who was sentenced to death by the Bolsheviks in 1918.
 While he was facing the firing squad, a Russian officer that heard his name offered him the chance to prove his identity in a game of chess.
 He beat the officer and was released.

-4. FDR founded an organization to find a cure for polio and believed that if everyone gave only a dime, polio would be eradicated.
+4. Franklin D. Roosevelt founded an organization to find a cure for polio and believed that if everyone gave only a dime, polio would be eradicated.
 Because of this motto, after his death in 1945, FDR's face was put on the dime, and his organization was renamed "The March of Dimes."

 5. James Cameron made the movie Titanic to get a dive to the shipwreck funded by the movie studio; not because he particularly wanted to make the movie.